 U.S. Census Bureau

-The State Government Tax Collections (STC) report provides a summary of taxes collected by state for up to 25 tax categories.
+The State Government Tax Collections (STC) report provides a summary of taxes collected by the state for up to 25 tax categories.
 These tables and data files present the details on tax collections by type of tax imposed and collected by state governments.
-Click here to view the Census Bureau Web page about STC.
+Click here to view the Census Bureau web page about STC.

-Oregon voters decided in late January, 2010, to raise taxes on high income citizens by a margin of 54.3 percent to 45.8 percent.
+Oregon voters decided in late January 2010, to raise taxes on high-income citizens by a margin of 54.3 percent to 45.8 percent.
 Measure 66 directly challenges HB 2649 which was signed by the governor.
 Groups opposing the implementation of HB 2649 obtained enough signatures on a petition to refer the measure to the voters.
 The results triggered waves of relief from educators and legislative leaders, who were facing an estimated $727 million shortfall in the current two-year budget if the measures failed.

-Measure 66 raises tax on household income at and above $250,000 (and $125,000 for individual filers).
+Measure 66 raises the tax on household income at and above $250,000 (and $125,000 for individual filers).
 It also reduces income taxes on unemployment benefits in 2009.
 It provides funds currently budgeted for education, health care, public safety, other services.

 City of Portland Taxes

 The Tax Foundation released a report in the summer of 2010 on taxes for metropolitan areas.
 They rank Portland 106 (out of 107 areas) for the state, county, and local tax rates in cities with a population of 200,000 ranked by a total rate as of July 1, 2010.

 The combined sales tax rate varied from zero to 10 percent in the 107 U.S. cities with a population above 200,000.
 Those cities account for around 62 million residents or one-fifth of the U.S. population.